 2020 Youth Leadership Summit

 This will be held in China from 5th to 17 July 2020.
 A large delegation of New Zealand students is expected to attend.
 Those interested may contact us to be placed on the waiting list.
-Applications open November 2019.
+Applications are now being received.